Sumathi Valavu

 Sumathi Valavu is a 2025 Indian Malayalam-language horror comedy film directed by Vishnu Sasi Shankar and written by Abhilash Pillai.
 The film stars Arjun Ashokan, Gokul Suresh, Saiju Kurup, Balu Varghese, Malavika Manoj and Sshivada in prominent roles.

-The film is inspired by local folklore and real-life incidents associated with a place of the same name in Mylamoodu, Thiruvananthapuram, Kerala.
-According to legend, a woman named Sumathi, who was pregnant at the time, was murdered by her lover in the 1950s at this location.
-Since then, the locals have claimed that the area is haunted by her spirit.
-Over the years, the site has been associated with various supernatural occurrences.
+The film was inspired by a local legend at Sumathi valavu, a spot in Mylamoodu, Thiruvananthapuram, believed to be haunted by the ghost of Sumathi, a woman murdered in the 1950s.
+The film was shot in the same location.
+Taking inspirations from the stories, the makers developed a fictional narrative with elements of horror and comedy.

-Some reports suggest that the ghost stories surrounding the location were exploited by criminal elements to keep people away from the area, enabling illegal activities to go undisturbed.
-The filmmakers have taken inspiration from these stories and woven them into a fictional horror-comedy narrative.
-It is currently the 9th highest–grossing Malayalam film of 2025.

 Plot

 The story is centered on a haunted place called Sumathi Valavu, with the ghost of a Tamil woman guarding it for years.
 A group of people experience supernatural incidents linked to the location.